SAP-samples/cloud-extension-ecc-business-process/mission/enable-eventing/README.md

    ![copy EM Token Endpoint](./images/copyEMTokenEndpoint.png)

-5. Click on Cancel in the popup and Click on view site information button (lock symbol on top left corner) and click on 'Certificate'.
+5. Once you open the Token Endpoint URL, Click on Cancel in the popup and Click on view site information button (lock symbol on top left corner) and click on 'Certificate'.

    ![download Certificate1](./images/downloadCertificate1.png)